Achieving 100 per cent renewable energy.

-The first Apple manufacturing site (Sacramento, California) becomes ISO 14001 certified.
+The first Apple manufacturing site (in Sacramento, California) becomes ISO 14001 certified.

 The first voluntary Apple product take-back program is initiated in Germany, with gradual expansion to other regions.

-Phaseout of chlorofluorocarbons (CFCs) in Apple manufacturing begins, as stipulated in the Montreal Protocol on Substances That Deplete the Ozone Layer.
+Apple begins phasing out chlorofluorocarbons (CFCs) in our manufacturing processes, as stipulated in the Montreal Protocol on Substances That Deplete the Ozone Layer.

-Phaseout of lead in batteries begins in advance of the 1996 European battery directive.
+Apple begins phasing out the use of lead in batteries in advance of the 1996 European battery directive.

 Apple’s environmental policy is released and implemented.